Manchu people: Manchu rule over China

 Ross spoke highly of the Han and Hui population of Xi'an, Shaanxi and Gansu, saying: "After a fortnight of mule litter we sight ancient yellow Sianfu, "the Western capital," with its third of a million souls.
 Within the fortified triple gate the facial mold abruptly changes and the refined intellectual type appears.
 Here and there faces of a Hellenic purity of feature are seen and beautiful children are not uncommon.
 These Chinese cities make one realize how the cream of the population gathers in the urban centers.
 Everywhere town opportunities have been a magnet for the élite of the open country."

 The Qing dynasty altered its law on intermarriage between Han civilians and Manchu bannermen several times.
 Initially, the Qing allowed Han civilians to marry Manchu women.
-Then the Qing banned civilians from marrying women from the Eight banners.
+Then the Qing banned civilians from marrying women from the Eight Banners.
 In 1865, the Qing allowed Han civilian men to marry Manchu bannerwomen in all garrisons except the capital garrison of Beijing.
-No formal law limited marriage between people in the different banners, but it was informally regulated by social status and custom.
-In northeastern China such as Heilongjiang and Liaoning it was more common for Manchu women to marry Han men since they were not subject to the same laws and institutional oversight as Manchus and Han in Beijing and elsewhere.
+No formal law limited marriage between people of different banners, but it was informally regulated by social status and custom.
+In northeastern China, including Heilongjiang and Liaoning, it was more common for Manchu women to marry Han men, since they were not subject to the same laws and institutional oversight as Manchus and Han elsewhere, including Beijing.

 In the 1850s, large numbers of Manchu bannermen were sent to central China to fight the Taiping rebels.
 (For example, just the Heilongjiang province – which at the time included only the northern part of today's Heilongjiang – contributed 67,730 bannermen to the campaign, of whom only 10–20% survived).
 Those few who returned were demoralized and often ended up in opium addiction.
 In 1860, in the aftermath of the loss of Outer Manchuria, and with the imperial and provincial governments in deep financial trouble, parts of Manchuria became officially open to Chinese settlement; within a few decades, the Manchus became a minority in most Manchuria districts.